signl4/signl4-integration-crosser/README.md

-# Integrating SIGNL4 with Crosser
+# Mobile alerting with tracking & escalation for Crosser

 Mobile alerting with tracking, duty planning and escalation for Crosser.

 ## Why SIGNL4

 Crosser an Industrial IoT platform for easy integration and automation of connected devices.
+Pairing this powerful IoT platform with SIGNL4 can enhance your daily operations with an extension to your mobile team in the field or on the shop floor.

 ![SIGNL4](crosser-signl4.png)